History (Modern) AS & A Level

 Both Modern and Late Medieval & Early Modern History use the Edexcel specification.
 They cannot be taken together.
 They are both assessed as follows:

-Paper One - An examination of 2 hours 15 minutes
+Paper 1 - An examination of 2 hours 15 minutes

-Paper Two - An examination of 1 hour 30 minutes
+Paper 2 - An examination of 1 hour 20 minutes

-Paper Three - An examination of 2 hours 15 minutes
+Paper 3 - An examination of 2 hours 15 minutes

 Good course combinations